 Higher Education: The State will issue guidance to colleges and universities to allow some in person instruction and on-campus housing and for the fall semester.
 Campuses must develop a plan, which attests to meeting the guidance and file plans with the State.

-Youth Sports: Low-risk youth sports for regions in phase three of reopening can begin on July 6 with up to two spectators allowed per child.
+Youth Sports: Low-risk youth sports for regions in phase three of reopening began on July 6, 2020 with up to two spectators allowed per child.

-Veterinarians: Practices are permitted to open in all regions of the state as of May 26.
+Veterinarians: Practices were permitted to open in all regions of the state on May 26, 2020.

-Dentists: Offices can reopen statewide beginning June 1.
-They will be subject to state guidance on best practices for safety and social distancing.
+Dentists: Offices reopened statewide on June 1, 2020.
+They are subject to state guidance on best practices for safety and social distancing.

-Medical Schools: Medical schools statewide will be allowed to reopen on June 22, following appropriate precautions, in order to safely prepare for and welcome new cohorts of medical students this summer and fall.
+Medical Schools: Medical schools statewide were allowed to reopen on June 22, 2020, following appropriate precautions, in order to safely prepare for and welcome new cohorts of medical students this summer and fall.

-Hospital Visitation: Hospitals and group homes will be allowed to accept visitors at their discretion as of June 16.
+Hospital Visitation: Hospitals and group homes were allowed to accept visitors at their discretion starting June 16, 2020.
 Any facility that chooses to allow visitors must follow state guidelines, including time-limited visits and requiring visitors to wear PPE and be subject to symptom and temperature checks.
 The prohibition on nursing home visitors remains in place as the state Department of Health continues to review.

 Travelers: All New York State roads, bridges and tunnels remain open.
 Essential travel is still allowed.
 That said, the public is urged to stay home and travel only if necessary.
 Be sure to practice social distancing.
 For current status of road and bridge closures in New York State, please visit 511NY.org or call 511.
 It is also recommend that you contact the local county health department for the area you plan to visit/travel through.